Assignment #1

 }

-command should find it.
-There are some messages that are expected to be there (checked with assertContains()
+If the CREATE_POKEMON command correctly created and saved the Pokemon, then the SEARCH_POKEMON command should find it.
+There are some messages that are expected to be there (checked with assertContains()), and some that are not expected to be there (checked with assertDoesNotContain()).

 src/test/java/nz/ac/auckland/se281/CliTest.java